DecentSoftware-eu/DecentHolograms-Wiki/get-started-1/commands/hologram-pages.md

 ### <mark style="color:blue;">/dh p add \<hologram> \[content]</mark>

-Add a new page into hologram.
+Add a new page to a hologram.

 * \<hologram> - Name of the hologram.
 * \[content] - [Content](../format/) of the first line.

 ### <mark style="color:blue;">/dh p insert \<hologram> \<index></mark>

-Insert a new page into hologram.
+Insert a new page into a hologram.

 * \<hologram> - Name of the hologram.
 * \<index> - Index of the new page.

 ### <mark style="color:blue;">/dh p remove \<hologram> \<page></mark>

-Remove a page from hologram.
+Remove a page from a hologram.

 * \<hologram> - Name of the hologram.
 * \<page> - Index of the page to remove.